A Eulogy for Alan Soloway

 Aharon ben Avraham haCohen v’Sarah April 26th 1927 – July 1st 2016

-Above my father’s hospital bed was a sign that said “name of patient, name you want to be known by, consultant, nurse” on the Dad and a new born 2016left side, and on the right side a box with the title “what matters most to me,” which was always blank.
+Above my father’s hospital bed was a sign that said “name of patient, name you want to be known by, consultant, nurse” on the left side, and on the right side a box with the title “what matters most to me,” which was always blank.
 One day, just a couple of weeks ago when dad was still able to communicate clearly, I asked him what does matter most to you?
 He responded without pause and said “having the immediate family around me.”
 Last Friday, my mother, Alan’s devoted wife of 55 years, dad’s little sister Flora, who has of course known dad her whole life, my sister Louise, my cousin the doctor sweet Caroline and me were all right by dad, holding him as he breathed his last breaths.
 Amidst the intense sadness of this loss, there have been so many blessings and moments of intimacy.
 Mum, Louise and I have basically been spending about 10 hours every day for a month with him and our immediate family, including dad’s beloved nieces, nephews, brothers and sisters in law, his son-in-law Rey who was here for a few days and has now come back, so many of us have been so present with him throughout this quick and mysterious disease.
 My uncle and aunt John and Irene have been there every day and supported us in multiple ways with great love and sensitivity.
 Traditionally we are not meant to thank people for acts of kindness, but Irene offered great wisdom that we can let people know how we feel in response to what they have done, and we all feel so moved and grateful for all this support.
 Dad loved his family and was adored by so many people.
 One of his last lucid and alert moments was when his lovely grandson Jesse arrived from Hong Kong and hugged dad as he sweetly said “hello grandpa.
 Are you feeling better?”
 My dad sat up and beamed, as he and Jesse smiled at each other.
 One time during all this when he was barely speaking, I was reminding dad of just how loved he was.
 “There are so many people who love you dad,” I said.
 He opened his eyes and said “so you keep saying.”
 “Well, it’s true,” I said.
 He looked at me and weakly whispered “why?”
 So I told him that he was funny, charming, kind, caring, loyal, compassionate and very generous.
 He embodied all of these qualities and many more.

 It was so depressing and frustrating for dad to lose his sight, his appetite, his balance, his strength, his ability to speak, and towards the end he kept saying “I can’t eat, I can’t read, I can’t hear, I can’t speak.
 I feel like a lost soul.”
 It was very hard for him to contemplate life without being able to see and hear the world around him, to keep up with the latest news on his ipad or iphone, to participate in life with my mother and all of us, to enjoy good food and drink, to sail his boat, and if his life was not going to allow him those experiences, he was clear that he would rather not continue living.
 And yet in many ways he suffered so little really; he had hardly any pain, even after a terrible fall in his hospital room, he was constantly surrounded by people who really loved him, and this was not a long drawn-out illness.
 Just over 2 months ago, we celebrated dad’s 89th birthday and Passover in my home in Boulder, Colorado and my father was so vibrant and happy and energetic (partly as a result of the steroids that temporarily restored his vision) and he declared that every day he was there as a wonderful adventure.